derekwacks/cog_comp_fin/README.md

 - face_maker.py: provides helper functions to create dataframes and CSV files to read into the emergent network's input layer

 - results_analysis.py: performs analysis on different result CSV's from the go code and writes analysis to a CSV

+Thank you to Professor Frank, Alana Jaskir & Jason Leng for their support

+And to all contributors to the [Emergent project](https://github.com/emer/emergent)